ooni/spec/test-specs/ts-015-psiphon.md

 '/tmp/<temporary file>':
   'stdout' - Contents of standard output produced by Psiphon.
   'stderr' - Contents of standard error produced by Psiphon.
+'default_configuration' - True or False - whether it is using the default, sane, configuration or not
 ```

 ## Possible conclusions

 We can determine whether or not Psiphon is found.
 We can determine whether or not Psiphon is able to bootstrap, according to its output.
-We can determine whether or not a given URL is reachable via Psiphon.
+We can determine whether or not a URL is reachable via Psiphon.

 ## Example output sample
 ```
 ---
 input_hashes: []
-options: [-u, google.com]
+options: []
 probe_asn: AS0
 probe_cc: ZZ
 probe_city: null